fast-junkie/pro-angular-5ed/readme.md

 _&quot;I tend to remove the README.md, .editorconfig, and .gitignore files, for example, because I am already familiar with the tool commands, I prefer not to override my editor settings, **and I don’t use Git for version control.**&quot;_
+* Chapter 18
+Though I have ample `AngularJS` experience... this is my first run with `Angular`.
+So I noted Mr. Freeman's `dependency injection` recommendation and skipped the chapter... 🤷🏻‍♂️

 Box...
 ---